yogeshkumararora/jenkins/README.md

 # jenkins

-This project aims to create an end-to-end Jenkins pipeline, which includes
+This project aims to create an end-to-end Jenkins pipeline for Java/JEE application, which includes:
-* Build
+* Build using Maven
 * SonarQube Analysis
+* Deployment using Ansible
-* Performance Testing
+* Performance Testing using tools like JMeter
-* Selenium
+* Selenium for functional and cross browser testing
 * And many more.